duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/10-relevance-society.md

 **Classroom Set Up**

-DO NOW and expectations written.
+DO NOW and expectations written

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES